cloudfoundry/docs-cfcr/docs/installing/vsphere/deploying-bosh-vsphere.md

 This topic describes how to deploy BOSH for Kubo on vSphere.
 Installing Kubo requires deploying a BOSH Director.

-After completing the procedures in this topic, continue to the [Configuring HAProxy for vSphere](routing-vsphere/) topic.
+After completing the procedures in this topic, continue to the [Deploying Kubo](../deploying-kubo/) topic.

 ##Step 1: Create User Accounts